 A single month is fairly expensive at $10.95, but PrivateVPN offers a huge 67% reduction to $3.60 for a 17-month package, which is great value.
 There’s also a 3-month plan, coming in at a reasonable $7.50 and saving you 31%.

 PrivateVPN Pricing & Deals

 PrivateVPN offers a generous 30-day money-back guarantee in place of a free trial.
-This is a genuine ‘no questions asked’ guarantee with no hidden catches or restrictions, as long as you cancel before the end of the 30th day of your subscription.
+You’ll need to provide a reason for requesting a refund, but the only thing stopping you from getting your money back is if you go over the 100GB data cap.
+This will be plenty for most, but if you usually stream loads of shows and movies, just keep an eye on the amount of data you’re using within those 30 days.
 Your card will be charged when you first sign up but all refunds are processed within 5 business days of the refund confirmation, making signing up to PrivateVPN relatively risk-free.

 You can also earn rewards through the refer-a-friend scheme, which works on a points system.
 Every time one of your referred friends signs up to a new plan or adds to an existing one, you earn points which can be exchanged for free days using the service.
 The great thing about this is there’s no limit to the number of friends you can refer.

 PrivateVPN accepts a wide range of payment options including most major credit and debit cards, PayPal, Bitcoin and a handful of international methods such as JCB, Discover and DCI.